kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/modules/06.oauth/index.md

 * Request access (signup, login, ...)
 * Login (transparent, username/password, 2 factor auth, ...)
-* Content (allowed the application to access resources on your behalf, can be hidden)
+* Consent (allowed the application to access resources on your behalf, can be hidden)

 ## Code Flow

 * Multiple flows in OAuth, even more in OpenID Connect
 * Most popular is Authentication Code Flow
-* Application requests the user to be authenticated
+* Application require the user to be authenticated
-* User authorizes the application to consume resources on behalf of the user
 * User is redirect from the application to the Authorization Server
 * Once authenticated, consent takes place
+* User authorizes the application to consume resources on his behalf
 * User is redirected to the application with a short live authorisation code
 * Authorisation code is a Nonce (No More than Once) code
 * Code is exchange for an access token from the client application